-The maximum settlement payable to a member cannot exceed £8,000 in any period of twelve months.
+The maximum grant payable to a member cannot exceed £8,000 in any period of twelve months.

-In order to make a claim, you will need to download a Claim Form.
+In order to apply for a grant, you will need to download a Grant Application Form.

 This should be completed and signed by you and by a relevant doctor.
 We will also need your consent to hold and use the health care data you submit.
-Please complete the Data Consent section on the back of the Claim Form.
-We will be unable to pay your claim without it.
+Please complete the Data Consent section on the back of the Grant Application Form.
+We will be unable to process your grant without it.
 When complete, please post or scan to the Secretary with receipts for expenses incurred.

 We have included a form of receipt which you may find useful for recording Home Help or Home Nursing hours worked.
 If you use an agency for your Home Help or Home Nursing, then they will issue a formal invoice; in this case it is this invoice which you would need to include.

-We aim to respond to your claims quickly and pay promptly.
-If we have a query about your claim, this may take a little longer.
-If you need further advice on your claim, please ring, email or write to the membership team, who are always happy to discuss your best course of action with you.
+We aim to respond to your application quickly and agree your grant promptly.
+If we have a query about your grant, this may take a little longer.
+If you need further advice on your application, please call, email or write to the membership team, who are always happy to discuss your best course of action with you.

-Although not mandatory, it is very helpful to both you and us if you can discuss your proposed care plan with us as early as you can so that we both have a good idea of what you will be claiming for.
-However, the lack of such a discussion won’t stop you making a successful claim within the Rules.
+Although not mandatory, it is very helpful to both you and us if you can discuss your proposed care plan with us as early as you can so that we both have a good idea of what the application involves.
+However, the lack of such a discussion won’t stop you making a successful application within the Rules.

 GET IN TOUCH YOUR WAY

 Our team is able to answer your enquiries by email, phone or post.
-Alternatively, please make use of the email form provided here.
 We look forward to hearing from you.